Who Is This Book for?

 Previous Experience

-In particular, you should already buy into the idea that parts of your business model are unknown, and the way to figure them out is to do research and experiments out of the building and in the real world with your customers.
+The one thing you do need to know is that some parts of your business model are unknown.
+And the way to figure them out is to do research and experiments in the real world with your customers.

 Innovation at Scale

-This book is particularly useful for those managing or assisting in the management of large numbers of innovation products.
+This book is also very useful for those managing or assisting in the management of large numbers of innovation products.
 This includes job titles like:

 • Chief Innovation Officer